Treating severe COVID-19 cases

-Category: Climate Hits: 0Long non-coding RNA molecules (lncRNAs) are potential regulators of anti-viral response during severe SARS-CoV-2 infection.
+Category: Climate Hits: 10Long non-coding RNA molecules (lncRNAs) are potential regulators of anti-viral response during severe SARS-CoV-2 infection.
 Researchers constructed a gene co-expression network that measures the relationship of gene expression patterns across a group of samples.
 They identified four differentially expressed lncRNAs strongly correlated to the protein-coding genes in a novel network enriched for different immune-related processes associated with dysregulated cytokine production.
 The four were identified as 'hubs', signifying their association with cytokine over-production due to fierce immune response.

 Read more https://www.sciencedaily.com/releases/2021/04/210427110620.htm